logscape/weblogsapp/README.md

 WeblogsApp-1.0
 ===========

-The WebLogApp monitors a web servers access and error logs.
+The WebLogApp monitors your web traffic and server error logs.
 It provides searches for access logs produced by

  * Apache
  * Microsoft IIS Web Server